ErikClauss/doomsday-wiki/markdown/chapters/meandeck/sideboards.md

  Most sideboard tools at your disposal can be attributed to dealing with certain types of opposing interaction or game plans, although in some cases, there are slots that fulfil multiple roles.
-Knowing what weaknesses you need to sure up in what match-ups, and when to respect something and when to accept / ignore it, is a key skill in general deck construction.
+Knowing what weaknesses you need to shore up in what match-ups, and when to respect something and when to accept / ignore it, is a key skill in general deck construction.

  The following categories should be consider broad sub-groups and, like